Quality Indicator Repository

 Please navigate the Quality Indicator Repository to learn about the quality indicators we identified across care settings and their defining, data, and source attributes.
 You can also use the Quality Indicator Repository to download quality indicators of interest to you.

 The Hospice Care Index (or HCI) is an index measure; it scores hospices on a 0 to 10 scale using ten Medicare claims-based indicators which capture a broad array of information on hospice service provision.
 The HCI provides information that reflects care processes during a hospice stay and allows patients, families, and caregivers to make informed decisions.
-Collectively these indicators represent different aspects of hospice service and thereby characterize hospices comprehensively, rather than on just a single care dimension.
+Collectively these indicators represent different aspects of hospice service and thereby characterise hospices comprehensively, rather than on just a single care dimension.
 Each indicator equally affects the single HCI score, reflecting the equal importance of each aspect of care delivered from admission to discharge.

 This summary indicator includes 5 questions covering families and others needs, emotional, practical, spiritual, religious and cultural support and being informed about the patient's condition and treatment.
 All questions include response options on a 5-point Likert-scale (Strongly agree, Agree, Neither agree not disagree, Disagree, Strongly disagree or N/A/Not sure).
 Questions include: I was asked about my needs; I was given enough emotional help and support by staff; I was given enough practical support (for example with finding refreshments and parking arrangements); I was given enough spiritual/religious/cultural support; I was kept well informed and had enough opportunity to discuss their condition and treatment with staff.

-When you consider all aspects of your life—physical, psychological, social, spiritual, existential, and financial—your quality of life over the past 2 days was:(very bad) 0 ———————— 10 (excellent).
+When you consider all aspects of your life—physical,psychological, social, spiritual, existential, and financial—your quality of life over the past 2 days was:(very bad) 0 ———————— 10 (excellent)

 Individual survey item included as part of the CAHPS® Hospice Survey asking respondents: "Using any number from 0 to 10, where 0 is the worst hospice care possible and 10 is the best hospice care possible, what number would you use to rate your family member's hospice care?"
 Response options are on a 0-10 rating scale, with 0=Worst hospice care possible and 10=Best hospice care possible.